HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 {{ figure_markup(
   image="wordpress-cwv-pass-trend.png",
-  caption="Trend of WordPress Core Web Vitals pass rates", description="Line graph showing the increase of WordPress origins passing Core Web Vitals from less than 15% in January 2020 and increasing fairly steadily up to 41% in July 2024.", width=1752, height=888
+  caption="Trend of WordPress Core Web Vitals pass rates.", description="Line graph showing the increase of WordPress origins passing Core Web Vitals from less than 15% in January 2020 and increasing fairly steadily up to 41% in July 2024.", width=1752, height=888